 At a glance

 The Volkswagen Group pioneered the use of the over-sized grille several years ago, and now all Audis have one.
 This trademark nose, with eye-catching daytime running lights either side, ensures the A4 doesn’t disappear into the background.
 However, the Audi A4 Avant still looks rather discreet in profile as well as from the rear.
-A raft of revisions in late 2011 include more pronounced lines, new bumpers and front and rear light units.
 The S4 Avant performance estate has subtle badging, S4-specific grilles and vents, rear spoiler and two sets of exhaust pipes hinting at the extra performance.